turkbera/Mobile-Test-Automation-Task/README.md

 # Mobile Test Automation Using Robot Framework and Appium
+## Introduction

+TakeNoteAd is created for testing purposes, it is simple note-taking mobile application that allows users to create, view, and manage notes on Android devices.
+The app features:
+1. email-based authentication: only checks if the email is in a valid email format (like example@domain.com) and allows access if it passes this validation.
+If the email format is incorrect or missing required elements, the app displays an error popup message to the user.
+No actual server-side authentication or password verification is performed as this is a test application focused on UI interaction patterns.
+2. note creation with titles and content, categorization options, and note deletion functionality.

+This repository contains automated tests built with Robot Framework and Appium to verify the app's core functionality, including login flows, note creation, and note deletion.

 ## Table of Contents
 - [Prerequisites](#prerequisites)
 - [Setup for the test](#setup-for-the-test)